-Study of number systems, number theory, patterns, functions, measurements, algebra, logic, probability and statistics with a special emphasis on the processes of mathematics; problemsolving, reasoning, communicating mathematically; and making connections with mathematics and between mathematics and other areas.
+Study of number systems, number theory, operations and algebraic thinking with a special emphasis on the processes of mathematics; problem-solving, reasoning, communicating mathematically, and making connections with mathematical ideas, real world situations, and children's mathematical thinking.
 Open only to students intending to major in education.
-Prerequisite: Appropriate level on the Math Placement Exam.
-Every year.
+Math Placement score of 2 strongly suggested.
+Every semester.